 Spectacularly located beside the Indian Ocean and surrounded by the UNESCO-listed iSimangaliso Wetland Park, the St Lucia Eco Lodge offers comfortable accommodation for up to 72 guests in its 29 units.
 Each unit has a balcony or veranda, air-conditioning, kitchenette, TV, and a tea and coffee station.
 There's an outdoor pool and free Wi-Fi throughout the property, with a daily buffet breakfast and a braai fire is lit every night.
 Being so close to the biodiverse wetlands, it is not unusual to spot a hippo, or even a leopard wandering through the gardens of the lodge.

 Beehive Village, Mlilwane Wildlife Sanctuary

 Beehive Village has grass-domed beehive huts arranged in semi-circles.
 Rustic simplicity makes for a fascinating stay and while most have an en-suite bathroom there are shared ablution facilities available.

 Hippo Hollow Country Estate, Kruger National Park

-A family-friendly hotel located on the banks of the Sabi River on the edge of the Kruger ecosystem.
+Hippo Hollow Country Estate is a family-friendly hotel located on the banks of the Sabi River on the edge of the Kruger ecosystem.
 Accommodation is in thatched chalets and traditional standard rooms.
-Set amongst well-maintained gardens (often with visitors in the forms of elephants and other wildlife), there are two outdoor swimming pools and an onsite restaurant with views of a popular hippo gathering spot.
+Set amongst well-maintained gardens (often with visitors in the form of elephants and other wildlife), there are two outdoor swimming pools and an onsite restaurant with views of a popular hippo gathering spot.
 Outdoor patio areas and ensuite bathrooms come as standard and the constant sound of the flowing river adds a tranquil element to this charming hotel.
 There's free Wi-Fi in public areas.

 The Safari Club, Johannesburg